FindMySchool LogoFindMySchool

 The academy also positions itself as highly structured academically.
 Its curriculum language emphasises entitlement, planned learning journeys and a consistent approach to teaching and practice, with recap and recall woven into lessons.
 The implication for families is straightforward: students who respond well to routine, explicit expectations and regular retrieval practice usually find this style supportive, while those who need more flexibility can take longer to settle.

-On the FindMySchool GCSE measures, Outwood Grange Academy is ranked 1,532nd in England and 7th in Wakefield for GCSE outcomes (FindMySchool ranking based on official data).
-This reflects solid performance that sits in line with the middle 35% of schools in England (25th to 60th percentile).
+On the FindMySchool GCSE measures, Outwood Grange Academy is ranked 1,755th in England for GCSE academic outcomes and 5th in Wakefield on the local GCSE ranking (FindMySchool ranking based on official data).
+This reflects solid mid-band performance nationally.

 For parents comparing options across Wakefield, the FindMySchool Local Hub and Comparison Tool are helpful for placing these numbers next to other nearby secondaries with similar intakes, rather than trying to interpret them in isolation.

-At A level, the FindMySchool ranking places the sixth form 1,814th in England and 7th in Wakefield, which sits below England average in relative terms.
+At A level, the FindMySchool ranking places the sixth form 1,602nd in England for A-level academic outcomes and 5th in Wakefield on the local sixth-form ranking, which still sits below the stronger national bands in relative terms.

 England ranks and key metrics (where available)